 Doreen Sewer Odour Management Project

-We recently completed works to reduce the likelihood of sewer odours occurring in parts of Doreen.
+In June 2018 we completed works to reduce the likelihood of sewer odours occurring in parts of Doreen.

 Some customers in the area had been experiencing issues with sewer odours, and Yarra Valley Water is committed to resolving these issues as a priority.

 Sewer odours can occur for a number of reasons.